I’m in Africa. Please Visit my Sabbatical Trip Log: Sept 2022 – Sept 2023

-- 2019: 6 senior projects: Three are ME group senior projects related to Solar Electric Cooking and Solar Electric Cooling.
-Three more are anticipated: two related to solar electric cooking and one to Physics Education Research.
+- 2019: 5 senior projects: Three are ME group senior projects related to Insulated Solar Electric Cooking and Solar Electric Cooling.
+Two are related to solar electric cooking.
 Three weeks spent in Ghana with four research students, founding a company to produce solar electric cooking, summarized in this video.

 - 2018: 1 senior project (on energy policy), considerable student research in developing diode heating, working with many research students and a Malawi NGO.

 - 2017: 4 senior projects in Energy Efficiency, Insulation, and Direct Consumption of Photovoltaic Electricity for Cooking and Ice Production.
 17 students and 3 professors.

 - 2016: 4 senior projects in Direct Consumption of Photovoltaic Electricity: Summer Research: 18 students, 4 professors and 4 companies work together to study alternative photovoltaic implementation, 4 students go to Uganda with AidAfrica to implement PV stoves.